microsoft/devhome/README.md

 ## Building the code

 1. Clone the repository
-2. Configure your system, please use the [configuration file](.configurations/configuration.dsc.yaml).
+2. Configure your system
+   * Please use the [configuration file](.configurations/configuration.dsc.yaml).
 This can be applied by either:
      * Dev Home's machine configuration tool
      * WinGet configuration.
 If you have WinGet version [v1.6.2631 or later](https://github.com/microsoft/winget-cli/releases), run `winget configure .configurations/configuration.dsc.yaml` in an elevated shell from the project root so relative paths resolve correctly
+   * Alternatively, if you already are running the minimum OS version, have Visual Studio installed, and have developer mode enabled, you may configure your Visual Studio directly via the .vsconfig file.
+To do this:
+     * Open the Visual Studio Installer, select “More” on your product card and then "Import configuration"
+     * Specify the .vsconfig file at the root of the repo and select “Review Details”

 ## Running & debugging

 In Visual Studio, you should be able to build and debug Dev Home by hitting <kbd>F5</kbd>.
-Make sure to select either the "x64" or the "x86" platform and set DevHome as the selected startup project.
+Make sure to select either the `x64` or the `x86` platform and set DevHome as the selected startup project.

 ---